Edit on GitHub

 --docker-password=<password>

-Replace <username> and <password> with the credentials you've received.
+Replace <username> and <password> with the credentials you've received from the Iterative team.

 3. Add the Iterative Helm repository